Definitions & Semantics - changing what?

 In the ePMbook, we will try to use these definitions consistently.
 Remember that other people may be using them differently and that your team participants may be unfamiliar with the meanings.
 Try to make the context clear when you speak of "change".

 Change is inevitable.
 During a project there will be many good reasons why things need to change.
 There will also be a few bad reasons - bad, but unavoidable.
+But there will also be many requests where the right answer is "no".

 Let's consider some of those reasons...